What you will get from this article:

 Question 2: Will they do the job well long-term?

 This question is a bit more complex.
 After all, you can’t know for sure what the future holds.
 But don’t use too much time worrying about a future you can’t control – basically, does this person seem like someone who will be committed to your brand for the long haul?
 To figure this answer out, you need to understand what the person’s goals are as well as their true nature.
 If the job feeds that nature, chances are they’ll stick around.
 That’s the secret to hiring good employees.

 For example, can an introverted person serve as an effective salesperson?
 Of course.
 Will they sell effectively long term?
 No. Why?
 Because people’s natures rarely change.
 When you find a position where a person’s nature is rewarded by the job itself and they possess the necessary skills, you’re well on your way to making a good hire – but the prospective employee needs to pass the final question.

 Question 3: Are they the right team fit?

 Lots of companies have vague wording or concepts about what “team fit” means.
 At its base, fit comes from a person meshing well enough with the rest of the department or business at large to be a valuable contributor and productive asset to the whole.
-You want someone who is engaged with not only the tasks associated with their role, but someone who can seamlessly integrate into the social aspect of your office as well.
-Having variety is crucial for a team to function, but if the person drags down the whole team with them because of their differences, they’re not a fit.
+You want to hire someone who is engaged with not only the tasks associated with their role, but someone who can seamlessly integrate into the social aspect of your office as well.
+Having variety is crucial for a team to function, but if the person drags down the whole team with them because of their dramatically different personality, habits or viewpoints, they’re not a fit.